ASNA/avr-asp-net-concepts-2/README.md

 </appSettings>
 ```

-You fetch AppSettings with the System.Configuration.ConfigurationManager class's AppSettings property (which is a NameValueCollection type)
+You fetch appSettings with the `System.Configuration.ConfigurationManager` class's appSettings property (which is a NameValueCollection type)

 ```
 DclFld ActiveDBNameKey  Type(*String)